Consent for use of photos

-The photographer must provide a link for those persons who are to provide their consent.
+The photographer must provide a link to the persons who are being photoghaphed or recorded to obtain their consent.

-The consent form should be completed by the person being photographed or filmed.
+The consent form should be completed by the person being photographed or recorded.

-The e-mail address of the photographer/the person publishing the photo must be filled in, in order to easily link the form and photo.
+The e-mail address of the photographer/the person publishing the photo must be filled in, in order to easily connect the form and the photograph/recordings.

-The person being photographed also adds a selfie to the form in order to link the correct photo to the correct form later.
-(The selfie will not be published, and is only intended for internal control to be certain that the correct photo is linked to the correct name and form)
+The person being photographed will also have to include a selfie to the form in order to connect the correct photo to the correct form later.
+Note: The selfie will not be published.
+It is only intended for internal control and to be certain that the correct photo is linked to the correct name and form.

-Each individual has the right to request to withdraw consent later by contacting firstname.lastname@example.org
+Each individual has the right to withdraw consent at any time by contacting firstname.lastname@example.org

 Photos that do not require consent

 There are some exceptions to written consent.
-Such photos may be taken and published without the consent of the pictured individuals as long as the photos are not offensive to those who are pictured.
+For example, photos may be taken and published without the consent of the pictured individuals as long as the photos are not offensive to those who are pictured.
 These are photos such as:

 - Those that have topical and general interest

 - Those where the situation or activity is the real subject of the photo.